 Coinbase has a telephone line for US customers, but more excitingly, it has a learning portal called Coinbase Earn.
 Here users can learn more about particular coins and earn rewards in crypto for completing the courses.

 The courses include doing short tests and watching educational videos.
-The rewards are sent to a user’s Coinbase wallet, and they can be freely traded.
+The rewards are sent to a user’s Coinbase wallet and can be freely traded.

 In Binance vs Coinbase for customer support, it is a draw.
 Both Binance and Coinbase should improve their customer support in the future.